-Helping you make sense of your life when the rules you’ve always followed suddenly betray you, with honest, dark-humored commentary on midlife, reinvention, mental health, and money.
+Helping you make sense of your life when the rules you’ve always followed suddenly betray you.
+Honest, dark-humored commentary on midlife, reinvention, mental health, and money.

 This channel is about saying the quiet parts out loud.